davidcorton/archSeries/README.md

 **Arguments:**

 * `data` is a data table with (at least) two numeric columns called Start and End.
-If 'data' also has a column called taxon, this can be used with the 'species' argument to select the rows to be included in the simulation.
+If additional factor columns are provided, these can be used to filter the data using the `filter.field` and `filter.values` arguments, below.
+* `weight` is a numeric vector giving a weight for each context/entity (defaults to a constant of 1).
 * `filter` is a character vector indicating which rows should be included in analysis (defaults to NULL).
 It will be ignored if no "group" column is provided in 'data'.
 * `start.date` is a single numeric value for the start of the time period to be analysed (defaults to 0).
 * `end.date` is a single numeric value for the end end of the time period to be analysed (defaults to 2000).
 * `bin.width` is a single numeric value setting the resolution of the analysis, in years (defaults to 100).
 * `reps` is the number of times the simulation will be run (defaults to 100).
-* `weight` is a numeric vector giving a weight for each context/entity (defaults to a constant of 1).

 * `RoC` is a logical value indicating whether rates-of-change should be calculated and appended to the output (defaults to FALSE).
 Nb. setting to TRUE will make the function much slower.

 **Returns:**